The Peltier effect – a ‘cool technology’ for thermal desorption

 The most obvious benefit is that Peltier coolers don’t use liquid cryogen.
 This is a big advantage for thermal desorption technology, sparing the analyst from the cost and trouble of keeping the instrument topped up with liquid cryogen, and making it much easier to run automated cycles.

 In addition, Peltier units are small, and because they have no moving parts, they also have a long lifetime.
-In our UNITY thermal desorber, we use two Peltier units stacked on top of one another to get down to the low temperatures needed to quantitatively trap the most volatile analytes like acetylene.
+In our thermal desorbers, we use stacked Peltier units to get down to the low temperatures needed to quantitatively trap the most volatile analytes like acetylene in canister and on-line air samples.

-So why aren’t they used more widely in consumer products?
+So why aren’t Peltier coolers used more widely in consumer products?
 The main reason is their relative inefficiency – typically only 0.5 J of cooling is achieved for every 1 J of electricity used, making them roughly an eighth as efficient as a modern refrigerator.
-In the case of the UNITY thermal desorber, this doesn’t really matter because we’re only cooling a 6 cm length of a focusing trap.
+In the case of our thermal desorbers, this doesn’t really matter because we’re only cooling a 6 cm length of a focusing trap.
 However, the energy consumption becomes significant when cooling larger objects, and that’s why Peltier cooling is not yet routinely used for refrigerators or freezers.

 Looking to the future, improvements in the materials used to make Peltier coolers are starting to make the technology more appealing, and already they can be found incorporated into portable devices for cooling drinks and the like.
 It’s possible that with further advances, the efficiencies of Peltier coolers may start to approach that of modern refrigeration systems, and this intriguing aspect of physics may start to feature more in our everyday lives!